A General Framework for Updating Belief Distributions: Abstract

-and the $(p_j)$ would now be the probabilities describing beliefs about which model provides the closest density to $f_0(\cdot)$.
-Hence, unlike the Bayesian approach to model selection in the M--open case, all the quantities to be specified have clear interpretation.
-We can recover the Bayesian update when we take, for each $i\in(1,\ldots,n)$,
+So while the Bayesian approach has foundational issues to deal with whether the M--open or M--closed view hold, for the approach here it is irrelevant.
+If one adopts $\theta_0$ as the parameter value taking the family closest to $f_0(\cdot)$ then one does not need to worry if one is M--open or M--closed, since if $f(\cdot;\theta)$ is the true family then obviously $\theta_0$ reverts to the true parameter value.
+This point is crucial, since for the Bayesian being in M--open or M--closed forces one to adopt different inference approaches, see Bernardo and Smith (1994).

-So while the Bayesian approach has some issues to deal with whether the M--open or M--closed view hold, for us it is irrelevant.
-If one adopts $\theta_0$ as the parameter value taking the family closest to $f_0(\cdot)$ then one does not need to worry if in M--open or M--closed, since if $f(\cdot;\theta)$ is the true family then obviously $\theta_0$ reverts to the true parameter value.
-This point is crucial, since for the Bayesian it may be that one simply does not know if one is in the M--open or M--closed view (though strictly speaking this puts you in M--open) and then one needs a framework in which the same approach is adopted and justified regardless of which view is held.
-We have provided such a framework.
+Moreover our approach supports the use of the relevant partial information in the data for updating beliefs on the parameter of interest, such as in the proportional hazards model.
+This can be especially important when the data is high dimensional.
+Such updates have no formal justification from a Bayesian perspective.

-{\bf 3.3 M--free.} Often the analyst might not wish to express a full probability model for the data, either as it's too cumbersome or too problematic.
-A motivating example is inference for the median of a population of iid data.
-However, the analyst knows the object or statistic $\theta$ that they wish to express beliefs about.
-It is incumbent on them to choose a specification for $l(\theta, x)$ that provides greatest information on the unknown value.
-The literature on this is in the area of {\it Robust Statistics} and loss functions can be found in the literature pertaining to $M$-estimation and estimating equations.
+{\bf 2.3 Paremeter minimizing a loss function.} In the most general scenario the parameter of interest minimizes a loss function of the type (\ref{minloss}).
+In the classical literature, this type of estimation problem is in the area of {\it Robust Statistics} and specific loss functions can be found in the literature, pertaining to $M$-estimation and estimating equations.
 See, for example, H\"uber (2009).
-We refer to this setting as M--free to highlight the model free aspect of inference.

 An important class of loss functions is provided by the $M$ estimators for a location parameter, H\"uber (1964).
 So rather than using the loss function $-\log f(x_i;\theta)$, a $\rho(x_i;\theta)$ is used in an attempt to obtain robust estimation, rather than the traditional maximum likelihood estimator, which can be suspect if the model is incorrect.
 This idea has been generalized to the class of estimating equations, whereby the estimate of $\theta$ is obtained by minimizing